-Transducer appears to be operating properly but data shows a periodic or cyclic fluctuation not attributable to water level changes.
+Transducer appears to be operating properly but water level data show cycles in fluctuation not attributable to water level changes.

 Suggestion:

 A kinked or plugged vent tube will not effectively vent the pressure transducer to atmospheric pressure.
 Normal changes in barometric pressure will appear as water level fluctuations and these types of errors are typically on the order of 1 foot of water level.
 If the desiccant chamber has not been properly maintained, water may have condensed in the vent tube and the device should be returned to the factory for service.